alessandroenea/idem-tutorials/idem-community/HOWTO-Shibboleth/Identity-Provider/HOWTO-Install-and-Configure-a-Shibboleth-IdP-v5.x-on-Fedora-Linux-with-Apache-+-Jetty.md

     1. Remove completely the initial default comment

+    2. From the v5.1.3, the installer miss a space between `<md:EntityDescriptor` and `entityID` into the first line, add this space

-    2. Remove completely the `<mdui:UIInfo>` element and its content too.
+    3. Remove completely the `<mdui:UIInfo>` element and its content too.

-    3. Add the `HTTP-Redirect` SingleLogoutService endpoints under the `SOAP` one:
+    4. Add the `HTTP-Redirect` SingleLogoutService endpoints under the `SOAP` one:

         ``` xml+jinja
         <md:SingleLogoutService Binding="urn:oasis:names:tc:SAML:2.0:bindings:HTTP-Redirect" Location="https://idp.example.org/idp/profile/SAML2/Redirect/SLO"/>